-Embedding a Page from the ScienceLogic Platform in Another Web Page
+Embedding a Page from SL1 in Another Web Page

 The web interface provided by Administration Portals, Database Servers, and All-In-One Appliances supports HTTP authentication.
 HTTP authentication allows you to embed pages from the user interface in an external web portal.